 A year ago today I found out I was pregnant.

-This was very unplanned, as unplanned as that time when Princess Beatrice cut open Ed Sheeran’s face with a sword while pretending to knight James Blunt as a party in her dad’s home in Windsor (yes, this actually happened).
+This was very unplanned, as unplanned as that time when Princess Beatrice, Duke of York, cut open Ed Sheeran’s face with a sword while pretending to knight James Blunt at a party in her dad’s home in Windsor (yes, this actually happened).

 In my heart of hearts I wasn’t ready.
 I was still running around all freshman-year-of-college-like doing Jagerbomb Thursdays, sexting my boyfriend, thinking I’m hot shit in my ‘advertising agency boots’ ordering interns to GET ME SOME COFFE (okay, there weren’t really interns, but we did have tea rounds where I would politely ask a colleague to get me a coffee with one sugar).
 SO, when I found out I was pregnant with my year-long boyfriend (…mmm actually 10 months long) I cried.
 I cried and cried, and cried some more.
 Not the reaction you want, really.
 Torn between a white picket fence and an east London warehouse party.
 I had to make sure this was real.